mryoyo/appman_nodejs_test/README.md

 ### Problem 05

 Please write asynchronous function that fetchs temperature data from [OpenWeatherMap](https://openweathermap.org/api) and returns Bangkok's maxTemp and minTemp (in celsius scale) for **next 7 days**.
+(You can find API key in `openweather.key.txt`)

 ```javascript
 > const { bangkokForecast } = require('./bangkok-forecast')